dyakonoff/cuba-validation/README.md

 [ProductNameValidator.java](orderman/modules/gui/src/com/haulmont/dyakonoff/orderman/validation/ProductNameValidator.java)

-And setting it as a `validator` component in XML-descriptor of the screen for "name" and "description" fields:
+and then, setting it as a `validator` component in XML-descriptor of the screen for "name" and "description" fields:

 ```xml
 <field property="name">